cvteras/Netback-Crude-Valuation/README.md

 ## Structure

-- `code/` — Contains the code scripts of MLR, MLP and NARX (deducted).
+- `code/` — Python-based scenario analysis that models crude slate sensitivity by simulating netback variations across a blended mix of crude oils (e.g., WTI, Mars, Brent) under changing price conditions.
+Each crude contributes to the slate based on user-defined weights, with per-barrel operational costs and taxes factored into the netback margin.
+"""
 - `data/` — Contains sample datasets

 _____________________________________________________________________________